gcharang/electrumx-cli/README.md

 ### `electrumx`

-This is the ElectrumX console client.
+This is the Electrumx CLI tool.

 #### Basic usage
 ```bash
 $ ./electrumx chain height
 ```

 Per default, `electrumx` will try and talk to `tcp://el0.veruscoin.io:17485` (SSL/TLS isn't supported yet).
-To connect to a different ElectrumX host and/or port, do this:
+To connect to a different host and/or port, do this:

 ```bash
 $ H=electrum1.cipig.net P=10001 ./electrumx chain subscribe